 - Improved my cooking skills

-- Completed a decorating few rooms in our house
+- Decorated a few rooms in our house

 My puppy Archie came into my life around Easter time.
 I’m genuinely blessed to have a really well behaved and friendly dog.
 Credit to Mr B for training him so well.
 He is really lovable, I cuddle him every night, and he makes my heart so full!
 I love cooking, I cooked many storms throughout 2019, and I have to say I am definitely improving my cooking skills.